-The National Institutes of Health (NIH) pumps billions of dollars into New

-York's economy and creates necessary medical research jobs.
+The National Institutes of Health (NIH) pumps billions of dollars into New York's economy and creates necessary medical research jobs.

-New York received \$2.1 billion NIH dollars in 2016, supporting 4,866 research and disease-prevention projects.
+New York received \$2.3 billion NIH dollars in 2017, supporting 4,982 research projects.

-Society of Behavioral Medicine members in New York received NIH funding for projects including:
+Society of Behavioral Medicine members in New York received NIH funding for: